jojorichard/Fluorescence_Raman_normalisation/README.md

 ```
 Then add and commit changes as usual.

 Contributions from third parties are welcomed.
 Indeed, the implementation of a new function reading new file formats would be greatly be appreciated.
-To see how to implement it, please refer to "Implementation of a new file format" in the documentation section.
+To see how to implement it, please refer to [Implementation](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation/Implementation_of_a_new_file_format.md) in the documentation section.

 ## 🔎 Run test and coverage
 ```